Development Roadmap

 Things that May Be in Future Releases

 It is an unfortunate reality that it is sometimes simply not possible to build everything into a product that you think you might need, even though it is possible to see the need well in advance.
-Also, it is not usually a good idea to delay a product unnecessarily to add some feature that may only meet the needs of a small percentage of the potential users.
+Also, it is not usually a good idea to delay a product unnecessarily to add some feature that may only meet the needs of a small percentage of potential users.
 So some things are also currently on the future planning lists.
 Some of the items in the list below are certainly going to go into the product, others may not.
 Much depends on the needs of the customers, and whether adding any given feature will enhance our appeal to more users.

 These are in a rough order, with items towards the top more likely to be seen sooner.

-• Graphical Report Designer and output
+• Graphical Report Designer

 • Docking window and toolbar library using wxAUI